CanyonWind/UnityGamesC-sharp/Navigation & Animation/ReadMe.md

 ####Part3: Coupling Navigation and Animation
 ![alt tag](Scene-3.png)
-* Similar to part1, agents could automatically go to the destination but the difference is that agents are animated according to the navigation.
+* Similar to part1, teddies could automatically go to the destination but the difference is that they are **animated**.
-* The selected bear can switch between run and walk by press and release **left shift**.
+* The selected ones can switch between run and walk by press and release **left shift**.
 It can also jump when meeting off mesh links (between different surfaces).

 ###### [MORE INFORMATION: CHECK OUR TEAM BLOGGER HERE.] ( http://graphicgroup12.blogspot.com)